WebexCC-SA/LAB-21188/docs/integrationTasksDK.md

 !!!
 Reference
     **How to install the Ciso WxCC for SCV package?**

-    [Click this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tUl0000016zHxIAI) and follow onscreen instructions to install the package in your environment.
+    [Click this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tUl000001HN1FIAW) and follow onscreen instructions to install the package in your environment.
     ![Nav](./assets/task04_2.png){ width="500" }

+    Note: _Grant access to 3rd party websites if prompted during installation_